Know Your Union Lingo

 Union Contract

-Your union contract is the document laying out all of your working conditions, benefits, and more, that you bargain for with your employer.
+Your union contract, or collective bargaining agreement, is the document that you bargain for with your employer laying out all your working conditions, benefits, and more.
 Learn more about how union contracts can help you make your work better!

 Union Representative